xhuajin/obsidian-tabs/README.md

 Thanks to the [Code Tab](https://github.com/lazyloong/obsidian-code-tab) plugin for the inspiration, but since it had not been updated for a long time and it wasn't support edit content directly, I refactored the plugin and added a lot of features.

-Insert a tab component into your markdown file.

 ## Feature

+Insert a tab component into markdown file.

 ![tabs-1](./assets/tabs-1.png)

 ![tabs-2](./assets/tabs-2.png)

+Edit tab content directly. (double click the content)

 ![tabs-editing](./assets/editing.png)